openframeworks/ofBook/11_sound/chapter.md

 [footnote] A basic microphone works much the same way: allowing air pressure to vibrate an object held in place by a magnet, thereby creating an electrical signal.  **[mh: this would also be great]**

 From the perspective of an openFrameworks app, it's not important what the sound hardware's specific voltages are.
-All that really matters is that the speaker cone is being driven between its "fully pushed out" and "fully pulled in" positions, which are represented as 1 and -1. [note: would be good to relate this to zach's bit about numbers between 0 and 1 in the animation chapter].
+All that really matters is that the speaker cone is being driven between its "fully pushed out" and "fully pulled in" positions, which are represented as 1 and -1.
+This is similar to the notion of "1" as a representation of 100% as described in the animation chapter, though sound introduces the concept of -100%.

 [footnote] Some other systems use an integer-based representation, moving between something like -65535 and +65535 with 0 still being the representation of "at rest".
 The Web Audio API provides an unsigned 8-bit representation, which ranges between 0 and 255 with 127 being "at rest".